rimelek/tutorial-docker-build/README.md

 however, each instruction (except `FROM`) creates a container which can be useful for caching but these containers does not need to run.
 In these containers the command is actually a comment (`#(nop)`) which gets the metadata definition as an argument.
-Obviosuly it wouldn't make sense to run them.
+Obviously it wouldn't make sense to run them.
 If you are wondering what `nop` means it is "no operation".

-Alright, we have containers but we also know that each container must have an image from which it was created.
+Alright, we have containers, but we also know that each container must have an image from which it was created.
 You can see those images by running the following command:

 ```bash